Darker97/Virtual-Shop/Texte/Final Assignemnt.md

 ### Optional Task - Deeper Analysis
 Optional, we would like to implement a tool for deeper analysis.
 This will include predictions about the future, for example  about our stock, and the predicted actions of our customers.

+###  Control Bot
+Because we deploy the System on an external Machine, we would like to keep track of everything that happens.
+For this Purpose, we create a Bot that checks the Satus of the System and will then send a message via Telegram.